 Therapy is one of the most effective ways to address anxiety.
 It’s a helpful resource, because it gets to the bottom of what’s causing a person’s anxiety and can provide solutions.
 A therapist trained in anxiety disorders is able to give you the skills and healthy coping mechanisms to better deal with your anxiety.
 There’s even a chance to overcome it entirely through therapy.

 METRO’s Behavioral Health team stresses the importance of asking for help.
 Anxiety disorders are common and treatable, and there is no shame in reaching out for new resources.
-Talk therapy with licensed professionals, who are trained to listen and encourage positive outcomes, is one of the most effective treatments.

 Therapists are LGBTQ+ and gender-affirming and trained in cultural competency.
 Together, we can build a brighter and more hopeful future, with a path to overall mental health and wellness.